AckeeCZ/fuqu/README.md

 When you are working with JSON messages, it might be convenient to access the structured JSON in logger events and handler.
 To avoid repeated parsing from buffer, use option `parseJson`.
 This will make FuQu parse the JSON for you and the output is available in `message.jsonData`.

 When the option is disabled or parsing fails, the field will contain empty object `{}`.

+#### Reason `nack`

+Since `nack` often means that processing failed due to an error occurrence, having the ability to send the `nack` reason proves convenient for logging.

+FuQu already needs to patch both `ack` and `nack` functions to implement tracking of processed messages for reconnecting.
+That is why we decided to alter `nack` function to include a reason.
+It is a required argument, but you can pass in `null` (usually, you would supply an error, message etc.).
+This reason now pops up as an argument in your logger.

 ### Rude mode
 If you want to have optimal FuQu experience, use imports from `fuqu/dist/real`.